Jakub-Riha/ECO225/README.md

 # ECO225 Replication Project

-Replication materials for the ECO225 course project on Kiva loan data.
+Replication materials for an ECO225 course project on Kiva loan data.

 ---

 ## 📄 Project Description

-This repository contains code and supporting files for a machine learning analysis of microloan descriptions from Kiva.org.
-The project aims to classify loan descriptions using various supervised learning models, incorporating both textual sentiment and economic indicators.
+This repository contains the paper PDF, code, and supporting files, for a machine learning analysis of microloan descriptions from Kiva.org.
+The project aims to use classified loan descriptions to investigate whether microfinance institutions allocate loan capital in proportion to borrower financial need and whether repeated borrowing grows or shrinks, by running fixed effects regressions.

 ---